micmejia/bible-dump/NKJV/Ezekiel/Ezek 27.md

 Elders of Gebal and its wise men Were in you to caulk your seams; All the ships of the sea And their oarsmen were in you To market your merchandise.

 ###### 10
-"Those from Persia, [^d]Lydia, and [^e]Libya Were in your army as men of war; They hung shield and helmet in you; They gave splendor to you.
+"Those from Persia, Lydia, and Libya Were in your army as men of war; They hung shield and helmet in you; They gave splendor to you.

 ###### 11
 Men of Arvad with your army _were_ on your walls _all_ around, And the men of Gammad were in your towers; They hung their shields on your walls _all_ around; They made your beauty perfect.